-Mr. Kramer is the Group Chief Financial Officer, responsible for overseeing the Bank's financial activities, including group-wide finance, treasury, investor relations, and strategy.
-Mr. Kramer joined the Bank from Netherlands-based ABN AMRO where he was chief financial officer from June 2021.
-He has extensive banking industry experience across several senior leadership positions including as group chief financial officer at Hellenic Bank.
-For almost 20 years he worked with ING, where he was chief financial officer for ING Direct, ING Retail Banking Direct and International, and ING Commercial Bank.
+Mr. Kramer is the Group Chief Financial Officer.
+Mr. Kramer joined the Group from ABN AMRO where he was CFO from June 2021.
+He has extensive banking industry experience across several senior leadership positions including as Group CFO at Hellenic Bank.
+For almost 20 years he worked with ING, where he was CFO for ING Direct, ING Retail Banking Direct and International, and ING Commercial Bank.

-Mr. Kramer is a Chartered Accountant and holds a bachelor of science degree in accounting from University of South Africa and a master of business administration from the University of Cape Town, specialising in finance, markets, and strategy.
+Mr. Kramer is a Chartered Accountant and holds a Bachelor of Science in Accounting from the University of South Africa and a Master of Business Administration (MBA) from the University of Cape Town, specialising in finance, markets, and strategy.